frequently asked questions

 This is a 20-year bond, starting in the year of purchase of your tree/bond.
-After the 20 years, the trees transit to the land owner.
+We lease the land to plant the trees from land owners.
 This way, there are no capital expenditure for land purchase and thus we lease the land of the local farmers.

 We receive Euro’s from you.
 We convert this into US Dollars via Franx (service from ABN Amro) We pay our reforestation partner in US Dollars.
 They pay their local bills in either US Dollars or the local currency.
 We receive the revenues of the nuts in US Dollars.
 We convert this to Euro’s in order to pay you in Euro’s.

 Each bond/tree you purchase is part of a batch.
 Batches are a couple of thousand trees in size.
 All trees in a batch are harvested and their nuts crushed at the same time.
 Obviously, we cannot keep track if your tree has produced a few nuts more or less than your neighbours’ tree.
 Therefore, we pay every tree/bond owner proportionally to the number of trees they own in a particular batch.
 Batching trees has the benefit that production and pay-outs are averaged out over lots of thousands trees.
 Every quarter we give our reforestation partner an order with how many trees we would like to be planted.